 Picking out a puppy

 Puppies that are taken from their littermates before eight weeks often have not learned how to be submissive or cautious.
 Puppies require this time with their littermates to learn the skills of getting along with strangers, both human and animals.
-We, at Northwest Lagottos, do not make puppies available for viewing or release before 8 weeks of age.
+We, at Northwest Lagottos, do not make puppies available for release before 8 weeks of age.
 As long as the pups have sufficient human contact, they adjust better in weeks 6, 7, and 8 living with littermates and without the mom.
 At Northwest Lagottos, we care for dogs 7 days a week.
 We constantly handle our puppies; we clean pens, change bedding, feed, water, and play with the dogs throughout the day.
 Most importantly we work at Puppy Culture Protocols daily and with this type of care, our puppies are predictably social and eager to play with both humans and animals.

 Some people think that they need to see the entire litter of pups in order to pick out a good dog.
 We have found this is a misconception.
 In any one litter, the majority of the puppies are comparable.
 In each litter there is usually a highly energetic dog, a more reserved dog, and the rest fall in between.
 The term pick of the litter is simply a matter of opinion.
 If the parents of the litter are proven dogs and the puppies are guaranteed, the main difference between one puppy and another will be its energy level and personality.
 Each dog has its own personality; however, what you do with your puppy will make much of the difference for the life of the dog.
 Many people want to go through the process of picking out a puppy for themselves.
 In our experience, a match is far more successful when a family or puppy parent has done a good job of outlining their living environment, lifestyle, intended activities etc. for the puppy and allowing us to choose the puppy for them.
 This is because we have already spent 10 weeks with the puppies and we know them well.
 This is not to say that we will not take into account all of a puppy parents desires in terms of gender and color, purpose, etc.